-Hollywood Sign View from Hollywood and Highland
+Hollywood and Highland

-Hollywood Sign from the Griffith Park Observatory
+The Griffith Park Observatory

 This is another good opportunity for tourists, since the Griffith Park Observatory (website) is in itself an interesting attraction.
 The best viewing is from the west side, along the perimeter of the Observatory.
 You can also get unobstructed views of the Hollywood Sign from the hiking trails above the parking lot, although it's a side view and not the best angle for picture-taking.

-You can get a fantastic picture of the Sign from the bleachers at the Hollywood Bowl (website) when it's open to the public in the mornings and afternoons (until 4:30PM, as the schedule permits).
+You can get a fantastic picture of the Hollywood Sign from the bleachers at the Hollywood Bowl (website) when it's open to the public in the mornings and afternoons (until 4:30PM, as the schedule permits).
 You can park for free and visit the amphitheatre, as well as the museum (also free) and the gift shop.
 If you walk up high enough in the bleachers, you can get an angle that includes the Hollywood Bowl and the Hollywood Sign in one frame.
 This location is a bit closer to the Sign than Hollywood and Highland, although it's not quite as convenient.

 If you do not have a car, you can take a Guided Tour (many stop there), or you can take public transportation (see below).
 You can walk from Hollywood and Highland to the Hollywood Bowl in about 25 minutes uphill, and 15-20 minutes to get back down.
 A mixture of methods could involve taking a bus up to the Hollywood Bowl and then walking back down the hill.

 Public Transportation - There are various Metro Local (orange) buses that run on Highland Avenue and stop near the Hollywood Bowl (examples: Line 156 and Line 222).
 See Metro.net for Metro bus schedules and routes.